rbwatson/to-do-service-auto/tools/README.md

 The `test_data/` directory contains sample files used by tests:

-- `sample.md` - Complete markdown file with frontmatter and API examples
+- `sample.md` - Complete markdown file with front matter and API examples
 - `linter_exceptions.md` - File with Vale and markdownlint exception tags
 - `clean.md` - Clean file with no linter exceptions